wildcardcorp/factored/README.txt

     The path for which the auth_tkt cookie is valid.
     May be desirable if the application only serves part of a domain. auth_tkt.http_only
     Hide cookie from JavaScript by setting the HttpOnly flag.
 Not honored by all browsers. auth_tkt.wild_domain
-       An auth_tkt cookie will be generated for the wildcard domain. auth_timeout
+    An auth_tkt cookie will be generated for the wildcard domain. auth_tkt.cookie_domain
+    To set the cookie on an additional different domain. auth_timeout
     The amount of time in seconds a normal authentication session is valid for. auth_remember_timeout